SQAI 2026 Banner

 Hosted by

-Ultraintelligence Labs (UIL) is a research branch of the Ultracompute Institute advancing quantum-native intelligence systems.
+Ultraintelligence Labs (UIL) is a research branch of ULTRACOMPUTE advancing quantum-native intelligence systems.
 UIL's mission is to develop Q-I/O (QIO), a next-generation quantum software architecture designed to help usher in the era of Artificial Ultraintelligence (AUI).
-UIL works alongside the Ultracompute Institute on the broader ultracomputing ecosystem, including the development of the Ultracomputer (UC-1).
+UIL works alongside ULTRACOMPUTE on the broader ultracomputing ecosystem, including the development of the Ultracomputer (UC-1).
 (UIL is at the very early stages of this journey — many ideas will evolve as research progresses.)

 The NTU Quantum Club (臺大量子應用社) is a student organization at National Taiwan University dedicated to promoting quantum science and technology on campus.
 NTUQC fosters an interdisciplinary, cross-generational platform connecting students with industry leaders, professors, and researchers to advance together into the quantum era.